The covers of His Dark Materials - UK

 Like those first David Scutt covers, these centre the objects with such confidence in the strength of the images that title and byline are hardly needed.

 It's always bold to use white in cover design - or any graphic design - and while that had worked well on the previous John Lawrence covers somehow here it really works.
-I brings a freshness and confidence in, eschews a safer dark and sombre palette that is the more conventional way of signaling 'seriousness'.
+It brings a freshness and confidence in, eschews a safer dark and sombre palette that is the more conventional way of signaling 'seriousness'.
 The cover card is watercolour-paper-textured and the lines of the objects are foiled, so the physical editions of these are really gorgeous.

 The Book of Dust/HBO years